Sixth Form Religious Studies

 What are the enrichment opportunities?

-As a department we are keen to create plenty of enrichment opportunities.
+As a department, we are keen to create plenty of enrichment opportunities.
 Last year we took Year 12 to London to visit the Holocaust Exhibition at the Imperial War Museum and we went to see Jeremy Bentham’s head at University College London.
 We also attended a conference at Blandford School.
 Currently our Year 13 students run a Philosophy club for lower school.